alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Set the left operation area of the list sub items

-List component provided`ListItemHeader`component, used to customize the header operation area of list items, commonly used to customize the header icons of list items.
+The list component provides the 'ListItemHeader' sub component, which is used to customize the header operation area of list items and is commonly used to customize the header icons of list items.

 ```tsx
 import React from 'react';